cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 For any further information [please visit here](https://urbit.org/docs/).

-#### The gift
+#### The Gift

 We need to gather information about Urbit addresses to gift Urbit.
 We propose to divide the 1% (which is 10 TCYB or ten trillion CYB) into 3 categories: 30% to galaxies, 30% to stars and 40% to planets.

 Hence, here are the steps that we propose to follow:

-- Parse the Ethereum blockchain for Azimuth points and gather all addresses that own a piece of Urbit
+- Parse the Ethereum blockchain for Azimuth points and gather all addresses that own a piece of Urbit;
-- Count the % in the stake as per the above information
+- Count the % in the stake as per the above information;
-- Convert the ETH addresses to Cyber addresses (extracting and converting the pub. keys)
+- Convert the ETH addresses to Cyber addresses (extracting and converting the pub. keys);
-- Include this information in Cybers' Genesis block
+- Include this information in Cybers' Genesis block.

 This will give anyone owing Azimuth points the possibility to securely import their ETH private key into Cyber and claim CYB tokens.
 No need to disclose Urbits master key at any point.

-#### The grant
+#### The Grant

 Urbit has a cool open-source [grant program](https://grants.urbit.org/).
 What we want to achieve is to create a cyber~Urbit app, which will essentially create a connection between Urbit and Cyber.
 At a very basic version, it should allow someone to: